MEGConformer: Conformer-Based MEG Decoder for Robust Speech and Phoneme Classification: Additional analyses

-To explore linguistically grounded representations for MEG decoding, we trained separate binary classifiers targeting core phonetic features related to the manner of articulation and voicing without sample averaging.
-Each model was adapted from the Phoneme Classification configuration described in Section~\ref{sec:phoneme}, using the same Conformer backbone and training hyperparameters, but modified for binary output.
-Notably, we replaced the 39-class head with a single-logit output, used a binary cross-entropy loss with label smoothing and automatic positive-class weighting following Equation~\ref{eq:loss_weights_phoneme} to address class imbalance (based on the Speech Detection model in Section~\ref{sec:speech}).
+As an additional analysis to probe linguistically grounded representations for MEG decoding, we trained separate binary classifiers targeting core phonetic features related to manner of articulation and voicing without sample averaging.
+Each model was adapted from the Phoneme Classification configuration described in Subsection~\ref{sec:phoneme}, using the same backbone and training hyperparameters, but modified for binary output.
+Notably, we replaced the 39-class head with a single-logit output, used a binary cross-entropy loss with label smoothing and automatic positive-class weighting following Equation~\ref{eq:loss_weights_phoneme} to address class imbalance (based on the Speech model in Subsection~\ref{sec:speech}).

-This approach follows the ideas proposed by the PNPL competition authors in their blog on language-inspired phoneme classification~\cite{kwon2025}, where phonetic features are suggested to handle dataset imbalance and improve infrequent phoneme decoding.
+This approach follows the ideas proposed by the competition authors in their blog on language-inspired phoneme classification~\cite{kwon2025}, where phonetic features are suggested to handle dataset imbalance and improve infrequent phoneme decoding.